dombroks/Grocery_App/README.md

-# Grocery App
+# Grocery App 📱

-A new Flutter application for selling fruits and vegetables.
+A new Flutter application for selling fruits and vegetables 🍓🍆.

-Some details about the project:
+Some details about the project 🔍:
 - Provider as state management.
 - Firebase as backend.
 - MVVM as architecture.